Our Services

 • Improves quality of life: Managing pain, preserving sensation, maintaining mobility.

-If you're concerned about new numbness, tingling or pain in your hands or feet, take a few minutes to use a free Diabetic Neuropathy symptom checker to understand what might be causing your symptoms.
+If you're concerned about new numbness, tingling or pain in your hands or feet, take a few minutes to check your symptoms with Ubie's free AI-powered Symptom Checker to help identify what might be causing your discomfort and get personalized health insights.
 Always follow up with your doctor for any serious or life-threatening signs.

 In this first stage, changes are happening at the microscopic level.
 You may not notice any symptoms yet, but nerve tests can detect early damage.